How to Go Plastic-Free: Sustainable Packaging Alternatives

 You defined success in steps 1 and 2.
 Now, it’s time to assess your current state against those initial success criteria and requirements.

-Strategic questions to help evaluate:
+Strategic questions to use for evaluation:

 -

 Did you meet your baseline decision-making criteria and requirements?
-If yes, consider this process a success!
+If yes, consider this process a success.

 -